SSRQ-SDS-FDS/py-schematron-validator/README.md

     validate()
 ```

 `isoschematron_validate` is the main function to perform the validation.
-As a first arguments it excepts a list of filenames and the relaxng-schema as second form.
+As a first arguments it excepts a list of filenames and the relaxng-schema as a string.
 The package is fully typed for ease of use.

 ## Author